Vehicle Electrical System:

 Vehicle Electrical System: Alternator

-The Alternator is also known as the AC Generator.
-It is a device that produces an alternating current (AC) instead of the direct current (DC).
-Hence, it is known as an Alternator and works on the same principle.
+The alternator is also known as the AC Generator.
+It is a device that produces an alternating current (AC) instead of a direct current (DC).
+Hence, manufacturers know & call it an alternate.
+And it works on the same principle.
 In the early 60s, the alternator replaced the DC Generator because of its distinct advantages over the latter.

 However, the automotive electrical system only uses the Direct Current.
-So, you need a mechanism to convert the alternating current to direct current.
-An alternator converts the alternating current (AC) to direct current (DC) with diodes' help.
+So, you need a mechanism to convert the alternating current to a direct current.
+For example, an alternator converts the alternating current (AC) to direct current (DC) with diodes’ help.

 The main components of an alternator are: